String Quintet (Schubert): Instrumentation and genre

 The work is the only full-fledged string quintet in Schubert's oeuvre.
-When he began composing his string quintet, Schubert had already composed an impressive body of chamber music for strings, including at least fifteen string quartets, most of which were composed for domestic performance by his family's string quartet.
+When he began composing it, Schubert had already written an impressive body of chamber music for strings, including at least 15 string quartets, most of which were composed for domestic performance by his family's string quartet.

 Schubert selected the key of C major in a possible gesture to two composers he greatly admired, Mozart and Beethoven, both of whom wrote string quintets in that key, Mozart's String Quintet No. 3 in C major, K. 515 and Beethoven's String Quintet, Op.
 29 in C major.
-According to Charles Rosen, the opening theme of Schubert's work emulates many characteristics of the Mozart quintet's opening theme, such as decorative turns, irregular phrase lengths, and rising staccato arpeggios (the latter appear only in Schubert's recapitulation).
+According to Charles Rosen, the opening theme emulates many characteristics of the Mozart quintet's opening theme, such as decorative turns, irregular phrase lengths, and rising staccato arpeggios (the latter appear only in Schubert's recapitulation).

-But whereas the string quintets of Mozart and Beethoven are composed for a string quartet augmented by a second viola, Schubert adopts a somewhat unconventional instrumentation, employing two cellos instead of two violas, creating richness in the lower register.
-Before Schubert, Luigi Boccherini had replaced the second viola with a second cello; however, Schubert's use of the second cello is very different from Boccherini's, who uses the additional cello to create an additional viola line.
+But whereas the string quintets of Mozart and Beethoven are composed for a string quartet augmented by a second viola, Schubert employs two cellos instead of two violas, creating richness in the lower register.
+Before Schubert, Luigi Boccherini had replaced the second viola with a second cello, but Schubert's use of the second cello is very different from Boccherini's, who uses the additional cello to create an additional viola line.
 Alfred Einstein has proposed that Schubert's use of a second cello to enhance the lower strings may have been suggested by George Onslow, who used a double bass in some of his quintets.